TweetingCynical/password-generator/README.md

 ### Scope and Purpose

-Build a password generator which asks the user how many characters they would like to include, and they type of those characters.
+Build a password generator which asks the user how many characters they would like to include, and the type of those characters.

 ### Installation